sirixdb/sirixdb.github.io/xquery-api.md

 }
 ```

-### Transactional cursor based functions
+### Transactional-Cursor Based Functions
-We also provide a few functions, which are based on the fact that currently when importing data with XQuery we generate hashes for each node as well as the number of descendants.
+SirixDB also provides a few functions, which are based on the fact that currently when importing data with XQuery we generate hashes for each node as well as the number of descendants.
 Furthermore we always store the number of children of each node.
 You can use the function

 `sdb:descendant-count($node as structured-item()) as xs:long`